seongq/cascadingtwoflowmatching/readme.md

 ```
 where `your_dataset_dir` should be a containing subdirectories `train/` and `valid/` (optionally `test/` as well).

-Trained models are saved a director named "logs".
+Trained models are saved a directory named "logs".

 Each subdirectory must itself have two subdirectories `clean/` and `noisy/`, with the same filenames present in both.
 We currently only support training with `.wav` files.